 Thanksgiving is only TWO weeks away, so Butternut Squash and Pear Crostini are coming to you right on time.

-Ever since Roasted Butternut Squash Ravioli came to life a few weeks ago, I cannot get it out of my mind.
+Ever since Roasted Butternut Squash Ravioli was posted a few weeks ago, I cannot get it out of my mind.
 I’ve been obsessing over the creamy, comforting, herb-a-licious filing, looking for any way to use it.

 Which brings us to right here and now, with the best kind of appetizer there is: crostini.

-With the best fall spread.
-And cheese.
-And herbs.
-And pears.
+With the best fall spread… cheese… herbs… and pears.
 The best, of the best, of the best.
 Are you ready for this?

-Step 1: ROASTED butternut squash.
-Because everything is better roasted.
+- Step 1: Roast the butternut squash.
+Everything is better roasted.
 Then mixed with garlic, parmesan, thyme, and nutmeg.